University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/2_BashScripting.md

 **Make sure you understand both of the above commands as it may not be immediately obvious!**

-There are 9 header/comment lines we can see at the top fo the file, is this the number that you got?
+There are 9 header/comment lines we can see at the top of the file, is this the number that you got?

 What do you think is going on?